Menu

 The Bradt Family Archive

 This website is a collection of the most important and interesting historical documents, letters, books, and articles about the first generation of Bradts in New Netherland.
-These documents come from the Netherlands, England, New Netherland, and Brazil, but unfortunately none have ever been discovered in Norway.
+The unfortunate reality is that most of the second and third-hand genealogy that appears on the internet is well-meaning, but wrong.
+The information that appears on this website is drawn from the research of experienced experts and it has been approved by the leadership of the Bradt Family Society.
+It comes from the Netherlands, England, New Netherland, and Brazil.
+None has ever been discovered in Norway.

 The Normanskill Falls in Winter